-It occurred to me that those reading would stumble on the same things I was stumbling on as I read through my latest draft.
-I didn’t want my beta readers to be looking for misspellings or grammar mechanics so much as the big picture stuff like story, character development and pacing.Read More
+I didn’t want my beta readers to be looking for misspellings or grammar mechanics in my writing so much as the big picture stuff like story, character development and pacing.Read More